microsoft/promptflow/docs/how-to-guides/develop-a-tool/create-your-own-custom-strong-type-connection.md

   pip install promptflow>=0.1.0b8
   ```

-## Create your own custom strong type connection
+## Create a custom strong type connection
-Take [this file](https://github.com/microsoft/promptflow/blob/main/examples/tools/tool-package-quickstart/my_tool_package/tools/tool_with_custom_strong_type_connection.py) as an example, you can create your custom strong type connection as belows:
+Follow these steps to create a custom strong type connection:

+1. Define a Python class inheriting from `CustomStrongTypeConnection`.
+  > [!Note] Please avoid using the `CustomStrongTypeConnection` class directly.

+2. Use the Secret type to indicate secure keys.
+This enhances security by scrubbing secret keys.

+3. Document with docstrings explaining each key.

+For example:

 ```python
 from promptflow.connections import CustomStrongTypeConnection